 Nestled between sea and mountains, Carleton-sur-Mer offers a diversity of experiences in a town that has long been known as a resort area.
 Already in mid-19th century, city dwellers and pilgrims appreciated the unique landscapes and authentic people found here.
 Over the years, this trend has gained ground, and today, this town is one of the region’s foremost tourist destinations.

 A gourmet paradise

-Make your way to the 555-metre high summit, on foot or by car, to admire a breathtaking panorama of sea and mountains.
-You can visit the Oratoire Notre-Dame, a Brittany chapel built in 1935, famous for its mosaics and stained glass windows.
+Make your way to the top of this mountain on foot, by bicycle or by car to admire a breathtaking panorama of sea and mountains.
+You can also visit the Notre-Dame oratory, a Breton-style chapel built in 1935 that features remarkable mosaics and stained-glass windows.

-Interconnected and safely laid out trails featuring numerous bridges, stairs and look-outs will take you to the summits of the Mont Saint-Joseph (555 metres) and Mont Carleton (613 metres) massifs.
-Enjoy them on foot or on your bike.
+A network of interconnected and safely laid out trails featuring several look-outs gives you the opportunity to hike or cycle to the tops of the Mont Saint-Joseph (555 metres) and Mont Carleton (613 metres).

 Quai des arts

 This beautiful cultural centre houses a show venue, theatre, art space and a library, all under a single roof.

 Beachside boardwalk along the beach in Parc des Horizons

 Located in the tourist area, Parc des Horizons offers cultural activities throughout the summer.
 A boardwalk runs along the municipal beach to Rue du Quai.
 Stroll along the water and rest for a moment as you admire views of the sea.

 Located at the end of Avenue du Phare, this point is an ideal spot to admire the lighthouse and beautiful sunsets.
 In the summer, this is a perfect place to enjoy a picnic or listen to a tale told by a storyteller or a nature talk.